What We Do

 We see the efforts we make as as part of the wider fight against other related forms of exploitation, abuse, discrimination and oppression and are opposed to all forms of violence in the family, education, the work place, economics, science, state, society and in particular in the relationship between humans and non-human animals.
 The capacity to experience suffering is the most significant factor in terms of animal exploitation being relevant to society, politics, law and ethics.

 We want to give animals a voice that reaches the public.
 We want people to be aware of what animals are put through, to sensitise them towards animals.
 The financial and political superiority of those exploiting animals makes it painfully clear how unequal the balance of power is.
 As an independent non-profit organisation operating entirely on public donations, we stand in opposition to hugely wealthy corporations from the animal agriculture, food industry, pharmaceutical and chemical sectors.
-Thanks to the pressure they can exert through their financial resources and economic power there is no obstacle to stop them influencing politics and society to their favour.
+Thanks to the pressure they can exert through their financial resources and economic power there is no obstacle to stop them influencing politics and society to their advantage.
 They are able to use advertising to awaken and sustain consumers' desire for cheap animal products.
 Through controlled media coverage, they are able to suppress information and through economical threats they are able to put immense pressure on politics.

-To stand up to this concentration of power, all we have is our outrage at the injustice animals suffer, our dedication and our creativity.
+To stand up to this concentration of power, all we have is our outrage at the injustice that animals suffer, our dedication and our creativity.

 We follow the vision of a socially just, environmentally and ethically responsible form of society in which humans and non-human animals have the space and respect necessary to promote their well-being.
 We are free of any ideological, religious or culturally traditional blinkers.
 Instead, we stand for openness and a willingness to cooperate with people from all social, ethnic, cultural and religious groups.

 In this steady tradition of progress, almost nothing has changed for non-human animals.
 Even though the first laws protecting animals were passed at the beginning of the 19th century, the situation for animals today is worse than ever.
-In farms, labs, fur production, circuses, hunting, everywhere you find animals, they are treated which such thoughtless brutality, it is as if instead of being living feeling beings, they are merely soulless machines.
+In farms, labs, fur production, circuses, hunting, everywhere you find animals, they are treated which such thoughtless brutality, it is as if instead of being living feeling beings, they are merely biological machines.
 But, anyone who has ever got to know or experienced a friendship with an animal knows only too well that they feel in the same way we do.
 Indeed, we now know that they are far more similar to us than was once thought possible.

 Behavioural research carried out by scientists observing wild animals in the field has revealed startling insights into the lives of animals.
 We now know for example, that many animals make and use tools, that they have culture in the same sense that humans do and that they communicate.
 They sometimes help each other out, even when they are not related to each other, they enjoy close friendships and relationships which often span their lifetime.
 They can even suffer so much from enforced separation from a loved one that they simply give up living.
 Animals can also be far more intelligent than we were once willing to give them credit for, we know that they can solve problems by thinking them through.
-We also have ample examples which confirm that animals are able to mentally put themselves in the position of another and be aware of or empathise with how the other might feel.
+We also have ample examples which confirm that animals are able to mentally put themselves in the position of another and be aware of or empathise with how the other might be feeling.
 Animals are not biological machines – on the contrary, each one has their own personality and needs, as well as preferences for how they want to live.
 Should they then not also have, as we do, appropriate rights and legal protection?

 The exploitation of non-human animals is so widespread and entrenched in society that any progress in the law seems to be either impossible or when it is achieved, so minor that it could even be called counter-productive.
 This can happen because a slight improvement of no significance in animal law will make no difference for the animals, but can be used by animal industries to promote their products and calm the conscience of consumers.
 Viewed from this perspective, such laws are bad news for animals.
 It was considerations like this which prevented VGT from getting involved in campaigning for better laws early on.
 The mud of everyday politics is not to everybody's liking.